bastienmichaux/notes/g/qa/testing.non-functional.md

 # Non-Functional Testing

-Non-functional testing tests non-functional parameters such as reliability, load test, performance, and accountability of the software.
+Non-functional testing verifies non-functional parameters such as performance, reliability, load test, security, usability, and accountability of the software.
+These attributes are known as quality characteristics.

 Non-functional testing is performed after functional testing.